denoland/docs/runtime/manual/advanced/http_imports.md

 ---
-Title: Importing modules from HTTP URLs
+Title: "Importing modules from HTTP URLs"
+oldUrl:
-oldUrl: runtime/manual/node/cdns.md
+- runtime/manual/node/cdns.md
 ---

 Deno supports importing modules from HTTP URLs.
 This is useful for importing